Tuesday, 30 September 2025

 The Zenith of Steam: Locomotives, Loops, and Labour

-At its apex, the metre-gauge network sprawled over 517 kilometres, a lattice of iron sinews linking desert and town alike.
+At its apogee, the metre-gauge network sprawled over 517 kilometres — a lattice of iron sinews linking desert and town alike.
 The YD 2-8-2 locomotives, stout-hearted and enduring, laboured through the plains, their boilers hissing, pistons thumping, wheels churning with solemn diligence.
-Mirpur Khas, in particular, resounded with activity: the careful choreography of shunting, the rhythmic clicking of block instruments, the urgent whistle of signalmen, all forming a theatre of operational precision that would have delighted any disciple of praxis et disciplina.
+Mirpur Khas, in particular, resounded with activity: the careful choreography of shunting, the rhythmic clicking of block instruments, the urgent whistle of signalmen — all forming a theatre of operational precision that would have delighted any disciple of praxis et disciplina.

 And yet, it was not merely function that inspired admiration.
-The 180° horseshoe loop between Pithoro Junction and Jamrao Junction, spanning nearly 190 kilometres, was a triumph of audacity and aesthetic flourish.
-More spectacle than necessity, it nevertheless exemplified the Victorian and Edwardian appetite for grandeur, for engineering as artifice, and for an exhibition of the empire’s mastery over terrain and metallurgy.
+The 180-degree horseshoe loop between Pithoro Junction and Jamrao Junction, spanning nearly 190 kilometres, was a triumph of audacity and aesthetic flourish.
+More spectacle than necessity, it nevertheless exemplified the Victorian and Edwardian appetite for grandeur — for engineering as artifice, and for an exhibition of the Empire’s mastery over terrain and metallurgy.

 Tumult, Partition, and the Slow Death of Steam